Location Highlights

 Samburu Sopa Lodge

-The Samburu Sopa Lodge perches atop high ground, offering spectacular panoramic views of the surrounding Samburu Game Reserve.
-The tasteful design of the lodge reflects the architectural heritage of the local Samburu communities, and 15 cottages, each with two bedrooms and a private veranda, are set around a central waterhole, providing guests with uninterrupted views of the many animals that visit.
+The Samburu Sopa Lodge is set on a high ridge to the west of the long Koitogor Hill, offering spectacular panoramic views of the surrounding Samburu National Reserve.
+The tasteful design of the lodge reflects the architectural heritage of the local Samburu communities, and its 15 cottages, each with two bedrooms and a private veranda, surround a central waterhole, providing guests with uninterrupted views of the many animals that visit.

 The montane forests that clothe Mount Kenya’s slopes offer a special and very different habitat for the visiting wildlife enthusiast.
 Here there is the chance of seeing some of Kenya’s most elusive forest mammals, amongst them Bush Pig, Giant Forest Hog, Large-spotted Genet, White-tailed Mongoose, Tree Hyrax, Suni, Blackfronted Duiker and perhaps even a rare Bongo!
-The best chance of seeing these is at dawn and dusk, and through the night, from the hides overlooking the forest waterhole at Mountain Lodge.
 The birdlife is also very special, with such high-altitude and forest specialities as Green Ibis, Red-fronted Parrot, Hartlaub’s Turaco, White-starred Robin, Moustached Green Tinkerbird and Montane Oriole amongst many others.
-This avian variety, and the fabulous flora of Mount Kenya, is best enjoyed on walks through the forest from the lodge and other access points.
+This avian variety, and the fabulous flora of Mount Kenya, is best enjoyed on walks through the forest.

-Amboseli National Park sits beneath the towering snow-capped peak of Mount Kilimanjaro, Africa’s highest mountain, and is one of the country’s most scenic reserves.
+Amboseli National Park sits beneath the towering peak of Mount Kilimanjaro, Africa’s highest mountain, and is one of the country’s most scenic reserves.
 Indeed, it is here that one can enjoy that classic East African scene of African Elephants or Masai Giraffes striding across the plains in front of the great iced cone of Kilimanjaro.
-Amboseli’s acacia-dotted plains and dry rolling grasslands also support a wealth of other game including Plains Zebra, African Buffalo, Blue Wildebeest, Thomson’s Gazelle, Warthog, Black Rhinoceros and Spotted Hyena.
+Amboseli’s acacia-dotted plains and permanent swamps also support a wealth of other game, including Plains Zebra, African Buffalo, Blue Wildebeest, Thomson’s Gazelle, Warthog, Black Rhinoceros and Spotted Hyena.
 Predators such as Cheetah and Lion do occur in Amboseli, although they can be elusive here.

 Accommodation